Singapore Permanent Residence (PR) grants foreign nationals the right to live and work in Singapore

 • Resided in Singapore for at least 2 years

-• Passed at least one national examination (PSLE, GCE 'N', 'O', or 'A' Levels), OR
+• Passed at least one national examination (PSLE, GCE 'N', 'O', or 'A' Levels), OR currently enrolled in the Integrated Programme (IP)

 Note: Male students granted PR are required to serve National Service.